 - Note that dy/dx represents the slope along the curve, or the derivative of the curve.
 From now on we will write it as y'(x).

-Substituting this expression for v into our basic formula gives:
+Substituting this expression for v into equation (1) gives:

 This can be manipulated to give: